colinmeinke/havana-static/README.md

 compatible file that has been compiled using [Babel](https://babeljs.io).

+In the `dist` directory there are two files, the default is `static.js`.

 Havana static currently requires the
 [Babel polyfill](https://babeljs.io/docs/usage/polyfill).
-In the `dist` directory there are two files, the default `static.js` and `static.with-polyfill.js` that includes the Babel browser polyfill.
+You are expected to supply this yourself.
+However, as a courtesy you will also find `static.with-polyfill.js` in the `dist` directory.